Contact

 Profil was involved into the development of numerous GLP-1 receptor agonists over the last 15 years and Profil services supported several new GLP-1 drug developments from the early phase clinical trials up to marketing authorization.

-Based on this specific experience Profil services will now help to support new drug developments exploring the synergistic metabolic benefits of simultaneous modulation of e.g. glucagon, GLP-1 and GIP receptors through a single-molecule.
+Based on this specific experience Profil is now involved in new drug developments exploring the synergistic metabolic benefits of simultaneous modulation of e.g. glucagon, GLP-1 and GIP receptors through a single-molecule.
 These novel dual-acting peptides have the potential to be an effective pharmacological approach targeting obesity and diabetes.

 consultation